1975 Formula One season

-American Mark Donohue died in August, two days after a practice run crash for the Austrian Grand Prix.
-After the season in late November, an Embassy Hill airplane crashed in England and all six aboard were killed, including team owner Graham Hill and driver Tony Brise.
+American Mark Donohue died in August, two days after crashing in practice for the Austrian Grand Prix.
+After the season, in late November, an Embassy Hill airplane crashed in England and all six aboard were killed, including team owner Graham Hill and driver Tony Brise.

 Drivers and constructors

 The following drivers and constructors and contested the 1975 World Championship of F1 Drivers and the 1975 International Cup for F1 Manufacturers.